innobead/huber/doc/packages.md

- shadowsocks      A Rust port of shadowsocks                                                                               https://github.com/shadowsocks/shadowsocks-rust skaffold         Easy and Repeatable Kubernetes Development                                                               https://github.com/GoogleContainerTools/skaffold sonobuoy         Sonobuoy is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster b...  https://github.com/vmware-tanzu/sonobuoy ssvm             SSVM is a high performance, extensible, and hardware optimized WebAssembly Virtual Machine for cloud...  https://github.com/second-state/SSVM ssvmup           Tool for building Rust functions for Node.js.
+ shadowsocks      A Rust port of shadowsocks                                                                               https://github.com/shadowsocks/shadowsocks-rust skaffold         Easy and Repeatable Kubernetes Development                                                               https://github.com/GoogleContainerTools/skaffold sonobuoy         Sonobuoy is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster b...  https://github.com/vmware-tanzu/sonobuoy ssvm             WasmEdge Runtime is a high-performance, extensible, and hardware optimized WebAssembly Virtual Machi...  https://github.com/second-state/SSVM ssvmup           Tool for building Rust functions for Node.js.
 Combine the performance of Rust, safety and portabilit...  https://github.com/second-state/ssvmup starship         ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!                        https://github.com/starship/starship stern            ⎈ Multi pod and container log tailing for Kubernetes                                                     https://github.com/wercker/stern